 I believe that a small universe of experienced and well educated investment professionals using a disciplined process and sophisticated analytical tools can consistently add value to client portfolios.

 My philosophy and methodology do not generally coincide with the approach taken by most investors.
-Usually, the mass media, public at large and too many financial advisors are most interested in "hot" or "in the news" short term ideas, leading them to be emotional and unfocused.
-The end result is that most people end up being price speculators, not investors, regardless of what they intended to be.
+Usually, the mass media, public at large and too many financial advisers are most interested in "hot" or "in the news" ideas which leads them to be emotional and unfocused.
+I seek a less emotional and more analytic approach to investing.

 I am always cognizant of the advice that my first landlord gave me, "Kirk, if you want to learn how to do something, learn from people who have already done it."
 In managing money, I look to the great investors for guidance and direction, not the financial industry sales machine.

 I partner and consult with several other top investment professionals.
 We support each other's research and challenge each other to find ideas that lower risk while allowing for return.
 I will offer to be your funnel for finding the right investments for your portfolio.

 For more information and to discuss how my approaches can benefit you, please email meor call Bluemound at 1-855-445-4321.